 Emmett has over twenty years’ experience working in consumer credit principally serving the credit excluded within a start-up or innovation environment.
 He has risk management, commercial and regulatory knowledge encompassing loans, credit cards and retail finance.
 Previous roles include Senior Credit Risk Manager at Vanquis, Head of Credit Risk at Close Brothers Retail Finance (acquired by Klarna in 2017) and Head of Personal Loans at NewDay.
 He holds a MSc from Lancaster University and a BSc from Southampton University.

-Phillip has sixteen years’ experience working in FCA-regulated start-ups and boutiques.
+Phillip has eighteen years’ experience working in FCA-regulated start-ups and boutiques.
 He has broad financial services knowledge encompassing asset management, wealth management, fintech and lending.
 Previous roles include Head of Finance at Inflexion Private Equity, Head of Funds at Funding Circle and Finance Director at Pemberton Asset Management.
 He is a Fellow of the Institute of Chartered Accountants in England & Wales and holds a MA from Oxford University.

 Tim worked for Nationwide Building Society for 20 years, the last 10 as CEO.
 During this period he initiated and oversaw a whole range of initiatives aimed at making both personal financial services and house purchase easier for members on low incomes.
 Subsequently he was Director General of the Institute of Directors, and then Chair of several organisations including public companies, Royal London Insurance (the largest mutual insurer), Investors in People, the Higher Education Funding Council for England, and Homerton University Hospital NHS Trust.
 As well as chairing Salad Finance, he is currently involved in a range of activities with a social purpose.